 Each residential customer will receive written notification after the bid informing them of the winning supplier price, estimated savings as compared to the local utility, and the account holder’s right to opt out.
 In addition, after the 30-day opt-out period has ended, each resident will receive a letter from their utility confirming enrollment and that supply service will soon be switched to the winning supplier.

-The secured rate in the CCA program will remain fixed for a known period, approximately 12 to 48 months.
+The secured rate in the CCA program will remain fixed for 17 months for electricity (ending December 2020) and 23 months for natural gas (ending October 2022).
 During this period, the rate will NOT change.
-No variable or teaser rates will be included in the bid specifications.
-This programs specific contract term is 17 months.
-Go to www.wesleyhillschoice.com for specific details.
+No variable or teaser rates were included in the bid specifications.

-The contract term will be between 12 and 48 months.
-The final term will be based on the most favorable price and will be selected by the municipality’s governing body.
+The contract term will be 17 months for electricity and 23 months for natural gas.
+The final terms were based on the most favorable prices and were selected by the municipality’s governing body.

 Yes, you can opt back into the program at any time and you will see the change to your bill after one billing cycle.
 One billing cycle, or 30 days, will elapse to allow for processing of the account(s) by the supplier.